February 3rd 2018

 Application forms are available on our website or at the October and December general meetings.

-Dr. Duerksen was interviewed for Celiac Awareness month on CJOB last Sunday, May 29.
+Dr. Duerksen was interviewed for Celiac Awareness month on CJOB on Sunday, May 29, 2016.
 To listen to the interview advertisement-free, please click here.

-We have updated our Restaurants and Shopping Menu to enable submission of comments.
-Please feel free to leave comments about the establishments featured in our list, especially closures.
-This will enable us to provide an up-to-date list of restaurants and shopping stores.
+We have updated our Restaurants List.
+Please feel free to email us comments about the establishments featured in our list, especially closures.
+This will enable us to provide an up-to-date list of restaurants.

 A major national baker is now producing a new line of gluten-free baked goods.
 Weston Bakeries has launched the All But Gluten line, which includes bread, focaccio, muffins, brownies, macaroons and pizza shells.